Meats and Sausages

 Smoked sausages are made of cured meat and can be further subdivided as:

 - Cold smoked sausages.
 These sausages are not cooked and must be refrigerated.
-They may be dried at about 54° F (12° C) and after losing sufficient moisture they will not require refrigeration as long as kept at this temperature in a dark, lightly ventilated room at 65% humidity or less.
-Spreadable fermented sausages (Mettwurst type) and slow fermented sausages (Hungarian salami) fit into this group.
+They may be dried at about 54° F (12° C), and after losing sufficient moisture, they will not require refrigeration as long as they are kept at this temperature in a dark, lightly ventilated room at 65% humidity or less.
+This group includes spreadable fermented sausages (Mettwurst type) and slow-fermented sausages (Hungarian salami); however, be aware that the majority of salami-type dry sausages are not smoked.

 - Hot smoked sausages.
 Those sausages are fully cooked following smoking.
 Most smoked products fit into this group.